Check-In

 You may need to 'check-in' to your teaching sessions.

-New for the 2023/24 academic year, Check-in is a digital support tool that helps us identify more quickly if it looks like you may be struggling or experiencing difficulties.
+Check-in is a support tool that helps us to quickly identify if it looks like you may be struggling or experiencing difficulties.
 If it looks like you're not engaging with your studies, we will reach out with guidance and support.

 How does Check-In work?